 Today, 80% of the Waorani population currently lives on one-tenth of its original ancestral lands.

 The Waorani are the rightful caretakers of the forest, having resided in the Amazon for thousands of years.
-In 2018, Ecuador’s Minister of Hydrocarbons wanted to auction off 16 new oil concessions, covering seven million acres of Indigenous land in the hopes to attract investment by oil companies, including Exxon and Shell.
+In 2018, Ecuador’s Minister of Hydrocarbons wanted to auction off 16 new oil concessions covering seven million acres of Indigenous land in the hopes of attracting investment by oil companies, including Exxon and Shell.
 Seeing as this was in direct violation of Indigenous rights, Nemonte knew she had to lead the fight against the concessions to save the land and her tribe.

 Simultaneously, she helped tribes maintain their independence by installing rainwater harvesting systems and solar panels.
 Not only that, but she arranged for training for the Waorani youth to film and document compelling images and videos to support the campaign, including drone images of rare footage of the Waorani tribe in their ancestral home.

 In April 2019, the court ruled in favor of the Waorani protecting the 500,000 acres from oil extraction and also requiring that no land can be auctioned off without prior and informed consent.
 Not only was this a win for the Waorani tribe, but this victory set the example for a legal precedent for Indigenous rights in general and inspired other tribes to follow the Warorani’s example.

 Nenquimo, a mother of a 4-year-old, continues to fight for the rights and preservation of the Waorani and other Indigenous communities.
 She is part of the Ceibo Alliance, an Indigenous-led Ecuadorian nonprofit organization comprised of members of the Kofan, Siona, Secoya, and Waorani peoples.